LarsBesselmann/Liberty-Getting-Started-VSCode/README.md

-# Lab: Getting Started with Liberty and Dev Mode
+# Lab: Using Open Liberty Tools with VS Code

 ## Objectives